Carudy/Carudy/README.md

 ## Hi there 👋

+- 🔭 Currently working on PPML & secure AI
+- 🌱 Currently work in SDU
+- 💬 Cooperation welcomed

+- // 👯 In fact want to make games

 <!--
 **Carudy/Carudy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.